gretor0231/UNM-mobile-app/README.md

 Sent messages and stickers to other people.

 1/06/2019 Android final version in the Others file.
-IOS debug version working well on my xcode and share the same database with Android, I have not upload it to Apple Store yet (I need apple developer permission).
+IOS debug version working well on my Xcode and share the same database with Android, I have not upload it to Apple Store yet (I need apple developer permission).

 *****************************************************************************************